survivzhang/webTeam51/README.md

 Fast, database-focused tests that don't require a browser:
 - **Basic Application Tests**: Tests for database connection, page rendering, login functionality, and session management
 - **Calorie Tracking Tests**: Tests for adding meals, exercises, and retrieving activity data
-- **Friendship Tests**: Tests for sending, accepting, and declining friend requests
-- **Data Sharing Tests**: Tests for creating, updating, and viewing shared data between friends

 #### Selenium Tests
-Browser-based tests that validate the full functionality through the browser:
+Browser-based tests that validate the functionality through the browser:
 - **Login Tests**: Tests for login page rendering, successful login, and authentication failures
 - **Registration Tests**: Tests for the user registration process
 - **Exercise Tracking Tests**: Tests for adding and tracking exercise activities
 - **Profile Tests**: Tests for viewing and updating user profile information
-- **Sharing Tests**: Tests for the friend management and data sharing interface
+- **Sharing Tests**: Tests for accessing the sharing interface

 ### Running the Tests